alisherbegmatov/SPD-2.3-Debugging-Techniques-Lab-main/debug_log.md

 - Which technique did you use, on which line numbers?
 - What assumptions did you have about each line of code, and which ones were proven to be wrong?

-_Example: I noticed that the program should show pizza orders once a new order is made, and that it wasn't showing any.
+_Example: I noticed that the program should show pizza orders once a new order is made and that it wasn't showing any.
 So, I used the trace forward technique starting on line 13.
 I discovered the bug on line 27 was caused by a typo of 'pzza' instead of 'pizza'._

 _Then I noticed another bug ..._